Library Media Center

 Vision

-The FCHS TIC Center upholds the vision outlined by Franklin Community Schools, "Franklin Community Schools, where education is student-centered and innovative, and learners are inspired to become great!"
+The FCHS library upholds the vision outlined by Franklin Community Schools, "Franklin Community Schools, where education is student-centered and innovative, and learners are inspired to become great!"

 Beliefs

-The FCHS TIC Center upholds the beliefs outlined by Franklin Community Schools.
+The FCHS library upholds the beliefs outlined by Franklin Community Schools.

 In a safe and nurturing environment, students: